·

 LAYOVER TOUR INFORMATION

-WHICH TOUR AGENCY TO CHOOSE?
+RECOMMENDED TOUR AGENCY

 We booked our tour through Layover Tour Beijing.
 The tour we chose was based on the "Mutianyu Great Wall & Forbidden City & Hutong Layover Tour" (check it here) except that as we got to Beijing airport around noon, we were not able to enter the Forbidden City.
 Instead, we asked to go to the Jingshan Park to get a view of the Forbidden City from up the hill.
 Therefore, we advise you to visit either the Great Wall or Beijing.